-- Being a member of a UK wide ecumenical organisation committed to good practice in pastoral care, sharing collective wisdom and supporting and encouraging one another. - Receipt of the accord journal with articles relevant to counselling and psychotherapy and the ministry of pastoral care in a Christian context. - Free attendance at Members Open Forums for discussion of issues relevant to the ministry of pastoral care. - Discount on ACC events which include events designed for those in the ministry of pastoral care. - Access to specific preparation training and facilitated support/ supervision groups for pastoral carers (subject to an additional charge).
+- Being a member of a UK wide ecumenical organisation committed to good practice in pastoral care, sharing collective wisdom and supporting and encouraging one another. - Receipt of the accord journal with articles relevant to counselling and psychotherapy and the ministry of pastoral care in a Christian context. - Access to members-only resources on ACC's website. - Free attendance at Members Open Forums for discussion of issues relevant to the ministry of pastoral care. - Discount on ACC events which include events designed for those in the ministry of pastoral care. - Access to specific preparation training and facilitated support/supervision groups for pastoral carers (subject to an additional charge).